Lindsey Graham: U.S. Air Force officer (1982–2015)

-In 2014, Graham received a Bronze Star medal for meritorious service as a senior legal adviser to the Air Force in Iraq and Afghanistan from August 2009 to July 2014, overseeing the detention of military prisoners.
+In 2014, Graham received a Bronze Star Medal for meritorious service as a senior legal adviser to the Air Force in Iraq and Afghanistan from August 2009 to July 2014, overseeing the detention of military prisoners.
 In 2015, he retired at his last rank of colonel from the Air Force with over 33 total years of service, after reaching the statutory retirement age of 60 for his rank.
-Graham earned points toward a military pension but was unpaid as an Air Force officer while a congressman and senator as he was ineligible for a military paycheck during his time in federal government service.
+Graham earned points toward a military pension but was unpaid as an Air Force officer while a member of Congress as he was ineligible for a military paycheck during his time in federal government service.

-South Carolina House of Representatives
+South Carolina House of Representatives (1992–1994)

 In 1992, Graham was elected to the South Carolina House of Representatives from the 2nd district, in Oconee County.
-He defeated Democratic incumbent Lowell W. Ross by 60% to 40% and served one term, from 1993 to 1995.
+He defeated Democratic incumbent, Lowell W. Ross, 60% to 40%, and served one term, from 1993 to 1995.
+His first bill in the House sought to ban gays and lesbians from service in the South Carolina Army National Guard.
+It did not pass.
+He proposed a bill that would impose a limit of 12 consecutive years for a state legislator.
+He served on the Judiciary Committee.

-U.S. House of Representatives
+U.S. House of Representatives (1995–2003)

 Elections

 In 1994, 20-year incumbent Democratic U.S. congressman Butler Derrick of South Carolina's northwestern-based 3rd congressional district decided to retire.
 Graham ran to succeed him and, with Republican U.S. senator Strom Thurmond campaigning on his behalf, won the Republican primary with 52% of the vote, defeating Bob Cantrell (33%) and Ed Allgood (15%).
 In the general election, Graham defeated Democratic State Senator James Bryan Jr., 60% to 40%.
-As a part of that year's Republican Revolution, Graham became the first Republican to represent the district since 1877.
+As a part of that year's Republican Revolution, Graham campaigned in support of Newt Gingrich's Contract with America legislative agenda and became the first Republican to represent the district since 1877.

 In 1996, he was challenged by Debbie Dorn, the niece of Butler Derrick and daughter of Derrick's predecessor, 13-term Democratic congressman William Jennings Bryan Dorn.
 Graham was reelected, defeating Dorn 60% to 40%.
 In 1998, he was reelected to a third term unopposed.
 In 2000, he was reelected to a fourth term, defeating Democratic nominee George Brightharp, 68% to 30%.